pypa/hatch/COMMANDS.rst

 *-ne/--no-env*
     Disables the creation of a dedicated virtual env.

+*-py/--python*
+    A named Python path to use when creating a virtual env.
+This overrides --pypath.

+*-pp/--pypath*
+    An absolute path to a Python executable to use when creating a virtual env.

 *-e/--env*
     Forward-slash-separated list of named virtual envs to be installed in.
 Will create any that don't already exist.